 - Many screenplays written in handwriting (not kidding) sucked

-- Many screenplays had no plot, and sucked
+- Many screenplays had no plot and sucked

-- Many screenplays had a plot, and sucked
+- Many screenplays had a plot and sucked

 Most Screenplays Suck

 To increase your odds of writing a great screenplay, you need to start with the script you just finished.
-Even if you think your screenplay is fantastic, the odds are good it still requires some tweaking.
+Even if you think your screenplay is fantastic, the odds are good the story still requires some tweaking.
 So before you work any Hollywood connections, put your script in a drawer and focus on the following: